mozillalives/heritage-videoplayer/README.md

 at this point, you should be able to restart the device and have it automatically start playing the video on boot

+followed [these instructions](https://www.dropbox.com/install-linux) to install dropbox

+ran `cd ~ && wget -O - "https://www.dropbox.com/download?plat=lnx.x86_64" | tar xzf -`

+**didn't work, guessing the ARM thing threw it off, looking for other solution**

 # TODO

 - come up with maintenance plan
 - setup automated update cron
 - remote logging/status?
 - download videos from dropbox and restart service if new
+- have service shut down during non-normal hours (or just make it detect when hdmi is connected)